 NEVER EVER send them money.
 You need to pay in cash, when you collect the item.
 If they want money to secure the item, or to send to you, this is a scam.
 Do not do this.

 I’ve never had a problem with this, but for both buying and selling, you may want to meet up at a public location to exchange item and money.
-I usually have people come to my house to pick up – although if I go to collect an item I always take my husband or brother with me.
+I usually have people come to my house to pick up – although if I go to collect an item I always take someone with me.

 Have a look at the various categories that are available – there are so many things for sale on there, including houses, cars, white goods, toys, jewellery and more – you can find a lot of stuff on there, and it can save you a lot of money.
 It won’t all be second hand either, as many people sell things that are brand new that they didn’t need or want.

 - Start a blog with Siteground!
 This can start off as a fun side hustle, and have the potential to turn into a huge full time income (which is still fun!).
 Yes, you CAN make money blogging, and it’s the best thing that I ever did.
 To get started, read my post How To Start a Blog.

 - Answer simple questions on survey sites!
 This is a really easy money earner and I love it because I do it when I don’t need to really think too much e.g. Netflix on in the background.
 Sign up to the best survey sites over here.

 - Matched Betting – you don’t need to be good at maths, it’s not gambling, it’s tax-free, it can be done at any time of day and earn you thousands extra per month.
 All explained here and you can sign up to my favourite site that will guide you through the steps.